TruongHoangPhuLoc/home-lab/kubernetes/installation/manual/Readme.md

 /run/systemd-resolve/resolve.conf

-+ Secondly, I tried to set the value of net.ipv4.fib_multipath_hash_policy sysctl parameter permanently by adjusting file /etc/sysctl.conf as usual.
++ Second, I tried to set the value of net.ipv4.fib_multipath_hash_policy sysctl parameter permanently by adjusting file /etc/sysctl.conf as usual.
 But not in my case, I'm using VyOs router and even I set that parameter through /etc/sysctl.conf, it'll be gone after rebooting.

 + Eventually, I found the the correct way that I had to use the set command in configure mode of router